JerBoon/yahtzR/README.md

 - Yatzy (public domain game)
   - as per [Wikipedia](https://en.wikipedia.org/wiki/Yatzy).

+- Forced Yatzy (public domain game)
+  - same as regular Yatzy, but where you are compelled to fill the score card in the order in which the options appear.

 - Maxi Yatzy (6 dice version of Yatzy)
   - as per [Wikipedia](https://en.wikipedia.org/wiki/Yatzy#Maxi_Yatzy).